 The City implemented GASB Statement Number 96, Subscription-Based Information Technology Arrangements (SBITAs) at January 1, 2023.
 Under the provisions of the Statement, numerous software subscriptions held by the City fall within the scope of SBITAs.
 However, all of these subscriptions are classified as short-term SBITAs or are immaterial.
-Consistent with the stipulations of the Statement, none of the SBITAs are recorded, and the implementation of this Standard had no impact on the City.
+Consistent with the stipulations of the Statement, none of the SBITAs are recorded.
 The City maintains agreements for office and accounting software and police equipment.
-The total cost under these agreements was \$203,726 for the year ended December 31, 2023.
+The total cost under these agreements was \$211,102 for the year ended December 31, 2024.